Song from the Edge of the World: Music and background

 The track is an uptempo number with strong percussion performed by drummer Budgie.
 The song had already been demoed during the Tinderbox-era with guitarist John Valentine Carruthers but not released at the time.
+In January 1987, the group had also recorded it during a radio session at the BBC for Janice Long.

 The single version was recorded in late May and early June 1987 with two new members, guitarist Jon Klein and keyboardist Martin McCarrick.

 The single had not appeared on any album and was not included on any greatest hits collections until 2002's The Best of Siouxsie and the Banshees, albeit only on the bonus disc of the limited edition of the album, and in its 12-inch "Columbus Mix" version.
 The original 7" version made its CD debut as a bonus track on the 2014 reissue of Through The Looking Glass.

-Siouxsie Sioux later explained that she wasn't satisfied with the work of producer Mike Thorne during the recording sessions, which was one of the main reasons the band decided not to include this one-off single on their 1992 Twice Upon a Time - The Singles compilation.
+Siouxsie Sioux later explained that she hadn't been satisfied with the work of producer Mike Thorne during the recording sessions.
+Finally it was the sound engineer who managed to find the right production for Siouxsie's voice.
+This was one of the reasons the band decided not to include it on their 1992 Twice Upon a Time - The Singles compilation.
 The early studio version performed with Carruthers was included on the remastered CD version of Tinderbox.

 "Song from the Edge of the World" peaked at No. 59 in the UK Singles Chart.

 B-side "The Whole Price of Blood" was originally intended for Hyæna and composed as a "sister piece" to Swimming Horses.
 The final release repurposes percussion and sitar provided by Budgie and Robert Smith during the original demo session in 1983.